ericayhayes/georeferencingtutorial/README.md

 **Fig 17: ArcGIS Online transparent georeferenced map**

-Once you are done adjusting the transparency of your georeferencd map, click on the Share button in the top menu above the map.
+Once you are done adjusting the transparency of your georeferencd map, click on the Share button in the top menu above the map, then click Done.

 ![](images/arcgis_sharepublic.png)